galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 ### Configuring Dex

-**Note: The ecosystem chart's use of Dex is still under development and is subject to change.**
+**Note: The Ecosystem chart's use of Dex is still under development and is subject to change.**

 In a future release, <a href=https://dexidp.io target="_blank"> Dex</a> will be used to authenticate users attempting to interact with a Galasa Ecosystem.